 World Ocean Journal is an e-magazine on ocean culture and solutions to today’s ocean issues.
 Each volume includes essays, interviews, art, exhibits, and performances profiling the vital impacts of the ocean on our lives.
-Future editions focus on a particular theme.
-The 2015 Journal theme is “Islands.”
+The 2015 Journal is coming in late June.

 Download a PDF here. (file size: 23 mg)